E 2 E

 Leader Multiplication - Generational Multiplication Potential - Out of the harvest comes both fruit for this year and seed for the coming growing season.

-Key Question: How do I develop and multiply movement leaders?
+Key Question: How do I develop and multiply a movement leaders who are raising up leaders?

 Jesus says that this is what the kingdom of God is like.
 It seems then that the parable of the growing seed could be a helpful framework around which to build a life of discipleship and ministry.
 It is the framework that has shaped much of the training we do at Everywhere to Everywhere events across the Midwest.
 And within it are principles that have been observed in every movement of kingdom expansion throughout history.

-Every disciple of Jesus should be trained and able to identify and understand how to enter the fields of lostness in their context, whether that be a Muslim village in Central Asia or their suburban neighborhood in Wichita or Fresno.
+Every disciple of Jesus should be trained and able to identify and understand how to enter the fields of lostness in their context, whether that be a Muslim village in Central Asia or their suburban neighborhood in Denver or Wichita.

 Every disciple of Jesus should be trained and able to proclaim the good news of the gospel with anyone, anywhere and anytime.